legislation/data-documentation/api/publication-log.md

 ## Paging

 The API *paginates* its responses to requests for Publication Log feeds.
-This means that the API only returns a fixed number of items in each response.
+This means that the API returns a maximum number of items in each response to a request for a feed, and so it may be necessary to make multiple requests to get all the items in a feed.

 Currently, the number of entries per page is fixed at 20 entries.
 The `page` query string parameter specifies the page of results the API will return.

 ## Fields